 Step 4: Apply for license

 After above requirements are complete, you will be ready to apply to the bishop’s office for a license.
-Clergy-supported worship leaders should work with their parish clergy to submit the Worship Leader: License Request Form.
-Independent worship leaders can initiate the licensing process at a diocesan worship leader training.
+The clergyperson responsible for your congregation (or your District Dean, in parishes without settled clergy) may submit the Worship Leader License Request Form to the bishop’s office.

-All worship leaders should renew their license every five years, either by working with their parish clergy or by attending a diocesan worship leader training.
+All worship leaders should renew their license every five years by following steps 1-4 above.